-I’ve created Design Specification Documents to help communicate design intent and detailed interaction patterns and UI controls to different members of development teams.
+I’ve created Design Specification Documents to help communicate design intent and detailed interaction patterns and UI controls of the Workflow Feature for AutoCAD Map3d feature to different members of development teams.

 GIS Analysts are constantly running the same kinds of analysis over different sets of data, which means that are making very repetitive sequences of operations in which they just slight change the input of these operations.
 They wish there was a way to automate these analysis by such prompting different sets of inputs.

 Using the Microsoft® Windows® Workflow Foundation (WWF), AutoCAD Map 3D software makes it easier to automate repetitive tasks with a powerful workflow framework and user interface.
 With the framework, you can build, save, and share simple and complex workflows with a visual editor.
 Facilitate more accurate data updates based on industry—or custom defined—standards by using custom feature rules and workflows for industry models.